tytydraco/yessleep/out/When_Andrea_calls_dont_answer.md

 Then all I saw were stars, and the stars were faces—Andrea’s faces—who kept on giggling and squealing, and I felt my ears burst and bleed.

 I woke up to Andrea roaring and growling and a brush through my hair.
-I yawned and tried to stretch, but everything felt so *stiff*.
-Like I was a cranky old lady.
+I yawned and got out of bed--and immediately crashed to the floor.
+All my energy had drained out of me overnight.

+Everything hurt.

 Andrea put down her brush and pulled my now silky-smooth hair with a grin on her face.
 It strangely didn’t hurt.